two korean women in traditional dress

 Rocket Korean

 Rocket Korean is the best overall app to learn Korean because it has detailed lessons that teach every skill related to language learning, including writing the Korean alphabet and pronunciation.
 The lessons also teach interesting cultural notes and how culture affects the language.
-You can try Rocket Korean for free for 7-days or read more about it in this Rocket Korean review.
+You can try Rocket Korean for free for 7 days or read more about it in this Rocket Korean review.

 Pimsleur